meangrape/fdb-wiki/Brainstorming:-Making-FoundationDB-more-resilient-against-bugs.md

 * We could verify that we don't duplicate messages to a tag.
 * We could verify that shard assignment messages and private mutations go to tags that make sense (for example when removing a shard from a tag, we can double-check there that this corresponds to the shard-mapping we currently have).
 * For replication factor `N`, we could verify that every non-private message goes to at least `N` number of tags and `N` number of tlogs and that we don't violate the replication policy.

+# Idea 3: Buggify++ (Bug Injection in Simulation)

+Similar to buggify, we could introduce byzantine failures in several places of the code (for example, in the serialization code we could randomly deserialize wrong data).
+As FDB is by definition not resilient against these kind of failures, test runs will need to run differently.
+This is what I would imagine could work well:

+1. We would run a simulation without bug injection enabled and run `SaveAndKill` at the end.
+1. We would then run a restart test with bug injection enabled.
+In this run, we would ignore all Sev 40s (as they are excpected) and we won’t expect any progress.
+Basically the hope is that this will crash at most but it won’t change the on disk state in any harmful way.
+1. Last there would be another restart test.
+This would then verify that no data corruption has happened in the previous run.